 Some may remember that we published an article about the 1931 Football Team in 2006, honoring the 75th anniversary of their incredible feat, A Perfect Season – The Football Team of 1931.
-Ironically, while scanning new photos for the BFS Sampler album on the Photos page of the Digital Archives, I discovered that there had once been a plaque at BFS honoring the acclaimed football team of that 1931-1932 school year.
+I recently discovered that there had once been a plaque at BFS honoring the acclaimed football team of that 1931-1932 school year.
 The photos below illustrate how short institutional memory can be.
 And it’s not just BFS, believe me, such memory lapses happen everywhere.

 This photo is an enlargement of that shelf on the rear wall: